IncentivNetwork/ui-sdk/docs/UI-SDK-GUIDE.md

 ## Introduction

-UI-SDK is a powerful library that enables Account Abstraction (AA) capabilities in web applications by providing a streamlined interface for communicating with ERC-4337 bundlers.
+UI-SDK is the go-to approach for implementing Account Abstraction (AA) capabilities in Incentiv applications by providing a streamlined interface for communicating with ERC-4337 bundlers.
 It supports both EOA (Externally Owned Account) and Passkey-based authentication methods for creating AA wallets.

 ### What is Account Abstraction?